 In real estate technology, the workflow is the acquisition channel and the data is the product.
 Any proptech workflow company will either pivot to data, get acquired for its dataset, or compete on price until margins go to zero.
 Those are the three exits.

-So instead of spending your engineering budget on UI polish, invest in data architecture.
+Instead of spending your engineering budget on UI polish, invest in data architecture.
 The schema you choose, the metadata you capture, the historical data you retain -- these determine whether you have a commodity SaaS product or a data asset that compounds.
 When you're making build-vs-buy decisions, ask one question: does the workflow generate proprietary data?
 If yes, build.
 If no, buy.